-Taylor Swift confirms unreleased Red songs feature Ed Sheeran and Phoebe Bridgers
+Taylor Swift word puzzle reveals Red songs feature Ed Sheeran and Phoebe Bridgers

 For those that couldn’t figure it out, the “Shake It Off” singer was revealing that the songs from her vault feature collaborations with Ed Sheeran, Phoebe Bridgers and country star Chris Stapleton.

-Red (Taylor’s Version) will also feature a ten minute version of “All Too Well” and an acoustic take of “State of Grace”.
+Red (Taylor’s Version) will also feature a ten-minute version of “All Too Well” and an acoustic take of “State of Grace”.

 The new release will feature 10 bonus tracks that have never been heard before, as well as reworked versions of popular classics.